johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/Review and Checkride Preparation.md

 		2. Emergency approach and landing
 5. Simulated practical test (optional) with senior CFI

+### Completion Standards
-### Completion StandardsClient should be able to answer oral questions on all topics listed in the ACS, and be able to fly all flight maneuvers consistently meeting the ACS standards.
+Client should be able to answer oral questions on all topics listed in the ACS, and be able to fly all flight maneuvers consistently meeting the ACS standards.

-**Required Homework:**
+### Required Homework

 - [ ] Study and practice

-**Recommended Homework:**
+### Recommended Homework
 - [ ] Chair fly ACS maneuvers

 *Return to [[~ PPL Lesson Plan Outline|Table of Contents]]^*